manojprakashj/Active-Directory-Hardening/README.md

 # Active-Directory-Hardening
-If Active Directory isn’t secured, attackers can gather user and computer lists, descriptions, and password policies without logging in.
-This info helps them launch password spraying attacks using valid usernames and compliant passwords while avoiding account lockouts by spacing out attempts.
+Active Directory (AD) is a critical component of enterprise networks, but its default configurations often expose it to security risks.
+One such risk is unauthenticated enumeration, where attackers can gather sensitive information such as user lists, computer details, group memberships, and even password policies without needing valid credentials.

+While this data alone may not grant direct access, it becomes dangerous when combined with techniques like password spraying.
+Attackers can use valid usernames and the domain’s password policy to craft targeted login attempts, avoiding account lockouts by spacing out attempts.
+Even more concerning, some organizations store plaintext passwords in AD description fields, providing attackers with an easy path to compromise accounts.

 ## Remediating LDAP Anonymous Bind